banner-kiwifruit2

 The New Zealand kiwifruit industry’s ‘Hayward’ variety (‘green’ kiwifruit) is relatively tolerant to the disease, and new varieties are being developed.

 Gold cultivar.
-There are 6,774 productive hectares of the gold kiwifruit cultivar, commonly known as Gold3 or SunGold, licensed in New Zealand.
-These produced 99.8 million trays in 2021/22.
+There are 7,486 productive hectares of the conventional gold kiwifruit cultivar, commonly known as Gold3 or SunGold, licensed in New Zealand.
+These produced 97.3 million trays in 2022/23.
 The cultivar was fast-tracked to commercial launch in response to the identification of Psa in 2010, and is a cornerstone in the Psa recovery pathway and the major driver of the kiwifruit industry’s expansion.
 SunGold’s market performance has been very strong, and as a result Zespri released an additional 400 hectares of licence in 2016, 400 hectares in 2017 and 750 hectares in 2018, 2019 and 2020.
 In 2021, Zespri released licences for 700 hectares of SunGold and 50 hectares of Organic SunGold.
+A further 350, 350 and 250 hectares of Organic SunGold were released in 2022, 2023 and 2024, respectively.

 Red cultivar.
 In 2020, 150 hectares of licences for the red cultivar Red19 were released to New Zealand growers.
 The new cultivar is subject to provisional plant variety rights (PVR) protection in New Zealand and elsewhere in the world.
-Based on the current expected market demand of 15 million trays in Asia during the current supply window for Red19, Zespri has planned to license 1,500 hectares between 2020 and 2023.
-Zespri released 150 hectares of licences for RubyRed in 2021.
+Based on the current expected market demand of 15 million trays in Asia during the current supply window for Red19, Zespri planned to license 1,500 hectares between 2020 and 2023: 150 hectares of RubyRed licences were released in 2021, followed by 350 and 150 hectares in 2022 and 2023.
+No licences were released in 2024.

 Table 6.1.1: Kiwifruit industry statistics